-A more interesting baseball event happened in St. Louis the day before, when a midget went to bat at Sportsman's Park in a Browns-Tigers game.
-Eddie Gaedel, a three-foot, seven-inch, 65-pound stage performer, wearing the number "1/8" on his St. Louis uniform, was inserted as a pinch hitter by manager Zach Taylor in the second game of the twin bill.
-With the batter's box as center stage, he drew a four pitch walk in the bottom of the initial inning, trotted to first base, and was replaced by pinch runner Jim Delsing.
+A more interesting baseball event happened in St. Louis the day before, when a dwarf went to bat at Sportsman's Park in a Browns-Tigers game.
+Eddie Gaedel, a three-foot, seven-inch, 65-pound stage performer, wearing the number "1/8" on his St. Louis uniform, was inserted as a pinch hitter by manager Zack Taylor in the second game of the twin bill.
+With the batter's box as center stage, he drew a four pitch walk leading off the bottom of the initial inning, trotted to first base, and was replaced by pinch runner Jim Delsing.
 Gaedel left the diamond to a standing ovation from the 18,369 fans in the park.
 The applause was music to the ears of Browns' owner Bill Veeck, promoter of the momentous event.

 Eddie Gaedel's feat is recorded in baseball record books on a single line; it shows all zeros, excepting games (one) and bases on balls (one).
 Few baseball followers know the story behind Doug Hansen's only line; he wore Cleveland's number "2" in September 1951 and was in only three games; he was used as a pinch runner on each occasion, scoring twice.